Portfolio-Solver-Platform/parasol/README.md

 # Portfolio Solver Framework

 ## Setup
+To make your own portofolio solver available to MiniZinc do the following:
 Take the `solver.msc.template` and copy it to one of these paths:
 - `/usr/share/minizinc/solvers` (on Linux only)
 - `$HOME/.minizinc/solvers`